 Facilities

 Students have access to the computing faculties in the School of Economic, Political and Policy Sciences and University’s Computing Center.
-The School has two computing laboratories which have over 50 computers that are network linked and equipped with major social science software packages, including E-Views, R, Rats, SPSS and STATA.
-A computerized geographic information system, the Lexis Nexis Database and WestLaw are also available for student use.
+The School has two computing laboratories which have over 50 computers that are network linked and equipped with major social science software packages, including E-Views, R, Rats, SPSS and Stata.
+A geographic information system, the Lexis Nexis Database, and WestLaw are also available for student use.
 The University’s Computing Center provides personal computers and UNIX Workstations.
-Many important data and reference materials are also available online via the library’s and school’s memberships in numerous organizations.
+Many important data and reference materials are also available online via the library and the school’s memberships in numerous organizations.

 Admission Requirements

 The PhD. in Public Policy and Political Economy seeks applications from students with a baccalaureate degree from an accredited university or college.
 An undergraduate grade point average of at least 3.2, and a combined verbal and quantitative GRE score of 1200, or equivalent score on the GMAT, are desirable.
 Students may also wish to consider submitting their score from the writing component of the GRE test as additional evidence of their writing skills.
 Standardized test scores are only one of the factors taken into account in determining admission.
-Students should also submit all transcripts, three letters of recommendation, and a one-page essay outlining the applicant’s background, education and professional objectives.
+Students should also submit all transcripts, three letters of recommendation, and a one-page essay outlining the applicant’s background, education, and professional objectives.

 Prerequisites

-While there are no specific course prerequisites, entering students will benefit from exposure to undergraduate courses in the Economic, Political and Policy Sciences, calculus,, and research design.
+While there are no specific course prerequisites, entering students will benefit from exposure to undergraduate courses in economics, political science, sociology, calculus, statistics, and research design.

 Degree Requirements